radiomicsgroup/SpinFlowSim/examples/tutorial1.md

     * idxout:    index of the output node in the node matrix (nodes[:,idxout] provides the x,y,z coordinates of such an input node)

 Additional optional parameters are the fluid viscosity, the radius at the inlet, the model used to solve the fluid dynamics and the type of solver.
-The full manual of the _pipenet_ class constructor is provided here.
+The full manual of the _pipenet_ class is provided here.

 For example, this code creates an initialises a _pipenet_ object describing a simple 2D 3-capillary network, depicted below.